Billing

 Keep test and live separate

-• Test Stripe keys and test webhook secret belong to test mode only.
+• Test Stripe keys and the test Stripe inbound webhook secret belong to test mode only.

-• Live Stripe keys and live webhook secret belong to live mode only.
+• Live Stripe keys and the live Stripe inbound webhook secret belong to live mode only.

 • Price IDs must match the same mode as the product and API key.